 Unlike other drugs, opioids don’t leave a scent on the scene.
 That makes it extremely difficult to detect them.
 Trying to identify someone who is on opiates is not as easy as sniffing out alcohol addicts.
 Also, due to the stigma involved with drug abuse, addicts don’t come out clean on their addiction habits.
 So how does one know if someone is on opiates?

 To uncover this, you must first know what opioids are.
 Opiates or opioids as they are commonly called are derived from opium.
-These are prescription drugs given to patients suffering from chronic pain or pain from surgery.
+These are prescription drugs given to patients suffering from chronic pain or pain from the surgery.
 But the problem with opioids is that it becomes addictive even under controlled prescription limits.
 This makes it difficult to detect when someone has an opioid addiction.

 Opiate prescriptions include drugs such as Codeine, Fentanyl, Hydrocodone, Meperidine, Methadone, Morphine, and Oxycodone.
 These are prescription drugs given by doctors to alleviate pain.
 But when these drugs are abused against the prescription limits, they tend to create a spiraling addiction which may be difficult to overcome without the help from opiate detox centers.